Volkswagen Bora: Safety

 The car was manufactured using highly mechanised presses, improved measuring techniques, and laser welding of the roof.
 In crash tests, the fourth-generation car received very good marks.
 In the New Car Assessment Program tests conducted by the National Highway Traffic Safety Administration, the car received five out of five stars for both driver and passenger protection in a 56-km/h (35-mph) frontal impact.
 New side-impact tests at 62 km/h (38.5 mph) awarded the car four out of five stars for both driver and rear-seat passenger protection.
 Side-curtain airbags became standard in the 2001 model year.
 In the more severe 64-km/h (40-mph) offset test conducted by the Insurance Institute for Highway Safety, the Mark 4 was awarded the highest score of "Good".
 Injury, collision, and theft losses were low for a car of its class.

-The Bora in its most basic Latin American configuration with 2 airbags received 3 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2012.
+The Bora in its most basic Latin American market configuration with 2 airbags received 3 stars for adult occupants and 3 stars for toddlers from Latin NCAP 1.0 in 2012.